Magnus0214/Magnus0214/README.md

 ### Hi there 👋
+Magnus here!
+I'm currently pursuing master degree in precision health and medicine.
+Long story short, I'm processing multi-omics data with the help of AI&ML, so Python and R is my primary focus

 <!--
 **Magnus0214/Magnus0214** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.